jalajthanaki/Q_learning_for_simple_atari_game/README.md

 ## Credits

-The credits for this code go to [PhillipeMorere](https://github.com/PhilippeMorere).
+The credits for this code go to [PhillipeMorere](https://github.com/PhilippeMorere) and [joongwha](https://github.com/joongwha).
 I've merely created a wrapper to get people started.